As a young girl I had big plans for my grown-up life: I would read books, teach and explore the world, and I was looking forward to it!

 Sjolanda studied Dutch (secondary teaching qualification) and History at the teacher-training institute in Zwolle.
 She then went on to study International Relations at the American University in Washington D.C. and she taught Dutch at the University of Maryland.
 In Rotterdam she worked as a teacher and programme developer of Dutch as a Second Language for higher-educated students.
 She gained experience in tutoring other-language and multilingual students.
 Sjolanda taught Dutch at the International School of Zug and at the Inter Community School of Zurich, where she developed the MYP- and Dutch SSST programmes.

 Studied Dutch Language and Literature at the University of Amsterdam with Historical Literature as her main subject.
 After her Master’s degree she acquired an upper secondary Teaching Qualification.
 Suzanne worked for over ten years as a Dutch teacher and coordinator of language policy at various secondary schools in Amsterdam.
 She went on to become an IB Dutch teacher at Frankfurt International School.
-Between 2014 and 2016 Suzanne taught IB English at Jumeira Baccalaureate School in Dubai and was coordinator of the IBDP self-taught programme.
-Since August 2016 she works as an IB English teacher at Qatar Academy Doha.
+Between 2014 and 2019 Suzanne worked in Dubai and Doha teaching IB English and as coordinator of the IBDP self-taught programme.
+Since August 2019 she works as an IB English teacher at Hangzhou International School in China.